alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 > **We won't check alerts.** At the time of writing, we have no evidence that checking Icinga alerts has any advantage over the checks discussed below.
 We can investigate such a check if we find evidence [[1](https://github.com/alphagov/govuk-puppet/pull/10597)].

-> **We will only consider _live_ code.** Interactions due to manual and scheduled tasks can be checked manually, using a branch deployment.
-In the worst case, we should have ample time to fix any faults that develop.
+> **We will not consider manual and scheduled tasks.** We do not expect enabling automatic deployments to lead to any increase in defects that impact production, for these parts of a codebase.

 #### Check: Internal repo tests pass (i.e. features are tested in detail)